-Measure Background/Rationale Regulation Impact of Measure June 2013 - Introduction of Total Debt Servicing Ratio (TDSR) up to 2 years - 2/3 of the full SSD rate.
-Sold within the third year of purchase, that is, the property is held for more than 2 years and up to 3 years - 1/3 of the full SSD rate.
-Jan 2011 - Increased holding period for imposition of SSD and SSD Rate.
-Holding period for imposition of SSD was increased from three to four years.
-SSD rates were raised to 16, 12, 8, and 4 percent for residential properties bought on or after January 14, 2011, and are sold in the 1st, 2nd, 3rd, and 4th year of purchase respectively.
-The TDSR aims to encourage financial prudence among borrowers, and strengthen credit underwriting practices among lenders.
-The TDSR framework provides Financial Institutions (FIs) a robust basis for assessing the debt servicing ability of borrowers applying for property loans, taking into consideration their other outstanding debt obligations.
-FIs will be required to compute the TDSR, or the percentage of total monthly debt obligations to gross Latest (since June 2013) - MAS expects property loans granted by an FI to not exceed a TDSR threshold of 60 percent.
+Measure Background/Rationale Regulation Impact of Measure percent for the b Sold within the s is, the property is and up to 2 years Sold within the th the property is he and up to 3 years Jan 2011 - Increas imposition of SSD Holding period fo increased from th SSD rates were percent for reside or after January ext S\$180,000, and 3 alance) is imposed. econd year of purchase, that is held for more than 1 year is - 2/3 of the full SSD rate. hird year of purchase, that is, eld for more than 2 years is - 1/3 of the full SSD rate. is ded holding period for and SSD Rate. or imposition of SSD was hree to four years. raised to 16, 12, 8, and 4 ential properties bought on 14, 2011, and are sold in the d 4th year of purchase June 2013 - Introduction of Total De Servicing Ratio (TDSR) The TDSR aims to a prudence among be credit underwriting proceed to the theorem of the total property loans, the debt servicing a for property loans, their other outstand be required to compercentage of total gross monthly incorporation.
+The TDSR apply to types of property, loand the re-financing required to: take into account the property loand applying for plus all other outstand. orrowers, and strengthen oractices among lenders.
+Latest (since June 2013) - MAS expects property loans granted by an FI to not exceed a TDSR threshold of 60 percent.
 Property loans in excess of the TDSR threshold of 60 percent should only be granted on an exceptional basis.
-Banks should ensure that these cases are approved by their credit committees and that such approvals are in line with the policies set by their boards of directors.
-FIs should clearly document the basis for granting property loans in excess of the TDSR threshold of The TDSR has moderated the growth of new mortgage loans and strengthened credit underwriting practices among lenders.
+Banks should ensure that these cases are approved by their credit committees and that such approvals are in line with the policies set The TDSR has moderated the growth of new mortgage loans and strengthened credit underwriting practices among lenders.
 In 2013, the TDSR, together with the raising of the Additonal Buyer's Stamp Duty and lowering of LTV ratio, has helped to moderate excessive buyer demand and contributed to the sustainability of the property market.